 - 2 garlic cloves grated or minced

-- 5 cups fresh or frozen sweet yellow corn
+- 5 cups fresh sweet yellow corn kernels or frozen, thawed and drained

 - 3/4 cup heavy cream